pavloteyfel/trivia-api/README.md

         "category": 3
     }
     ```
-  - Returns: Does not return any new data
+  - Returns: Does not return any new data.
 - **Example request:** `curl -X POST http://127.0.0.1:5000/api/v1.0/questions -H "Content-Type: application/json" -d "{\"question\": \"What is my name?\", \"answer\": \"Anonymous\", \"difficulty\": 5, \"category\": 1}"`

 #### POST `/api/v1.0/questions`
 - **Description:**
-  - Sends a post request in order to search for a specific question by search term
+  - Sends a post request in order to search for a specific question by search term.
   - Request Body:
     ```json
     {
         "searchTerm": "this is the term the user is looking for" }
     ```
-  - Returns: any array of questions, a number of totalQuestions that met the search term and the current category string
+  - Returns: Any array of questions, a number of totalQuestions that met the search term and the current category string.
 - **Example request:** `curl -X POST http://127.0.0.1:5000/api/v1.0/questions -H "Content-Type: application/json" -d "{\"searchTerm\": \"which\"}"`

 #### POST `/api/v1.0/quizzes`
 - **Description:**
-    - Sends a post request in order to get the next question
+    - Sends a post request in order to get the next question.
     - Request Body:
     ```json
     {